keithmburu/courses/notes/compling-primer/logistic_regression.md

 $$
 (y-p)x_i
 $$
 This tells how we should change our weights.
-We can scale the step size with our by adding a learning rate to scale the step size.
-Since we change *all* of the weights according to this rule after making a prediction $p$, this learning rate $\eta$ must be the same for all weights, which brings us back to our update rule for a single example
+We can scale the step size by adding a learning rate to scale the step size.
+Since we change *all* of the weights according to this rule after making a prediction $p$, this learning rate $\eta$ must be the same for all weights, which brings us back to our update rule for a single example:
 $$
 \begin{align}
 w_i &:= w_i +\eta(y-p)x_i\\
 w_i &:= w_i + \eta \nabla f
 \end{align}
 $$
 Therefore, our "intuitive" update rule is exactly the gradient, scaled by a learning rate.
-This is why logistic regression guarantees that we will converge towrad the optimal weights if the step size is sufficiently small.
+This is why logistic regression guarantees that we will converge toward the optimal weights if the step size is sufficiently small.

 ### Stochastic Gradient Descent

-Note that in the full version of gradient descent (from the perspective of minimizing the loss) or gradient ascent (from the perspective of maximizing the likelihood), we take modify the weights only after calculating the loss over all of the data.
+Note that in the full version of gradient descent (from the perspective of minimizing the loss) or gradient ascent (from the perspective of maximizing the likelihood), we modify the weights only after calculating the loss over all of the data.
+This means that, $N$ steps of gradient descent requires $N$ passes over *all* of the data.
 This is very slow for large data, so no one does this.
 Instead, we use **stochastic gradient descent** (SGD).
 The word "stochastic" indicates that there is some randomness in the process.

 In stochastic gradient descent, instead of going over all of the data, we look at one example at a time and modify all of the weights.
 These examples are theoretically picked at random, so, over time, we still converge at the minimum.
+This is the algorithm I've described here.

-It's also possible to use **mini-batching**, where instead of updating based on the loss of one example, we update based on the average loss of $n$ examples.
+It's also possible to use **mini-batching**, where instead of updating based on the loss on one example, we update based on the average loss of $n$ examples.

 As we've seen from the simple pseudocode, it's possible to write a fully-functional version of logistic regression with SGD without understanding any of this, but grasping these fundamental concepts is important for understanding neural networks.